-In general, topics related to Randomized Algorithms, Algorithmic Game Theory and Biologically-inspired Algorithms spike my interest.
-In my free time, I like solving mathematical puzzles, reading sci-fiction and traveling (see Misc.).
+In general, topics related to Randomized Algorithms, Algorithmic Game Theory, and Biologically-inspired Algorithms spike my interest.
+In my free time, I like solving mathematical puzzles, reading sci-fiction, and traveling.
 I have served on the boards of various student and departmental organizations – UNM CS Advisory Board (Graduate Representative), Computer Science Graduate Student Association (CSGSA) (President), and UNM Women in Computing (Vice President).
 Here is a link to my LinkedIn.

 Email: dgupta at unm dot edu

 - Presented paper at ICDCN’20